Exhibition Viewing

 Our faculty have a wide range of research interests, among them cultural and historical consciousness studies, the neuroscience of hypnosis and meditation and trauma-based psychological theories.

-In this presentation, David Salisbury Brown Mitchell shares the finding of his study in which he and his colleagues conclude that meditation and meditative states of consciousness might be associated with increased reporting of exceptional experiences (ExE) otherwise known as unusual but not uncommon ways of experiencing the world, including experiences that are often labeled as “paranormal."
+David Salisbury Brown Mitchell shares findings linking meditation and meditative states of consciousness to increased reporting of exceptional experiences (ExE), unusual but not uncommon ways of experiencing the world, including experiences often labeled as “paranormal."

 In this delightful conversation on The Embodiment Podcast, professor Don Hanlon Johnson draws on his extensive well of experience and shares about his winding journey to becoming a Somatic Therapy practitioner.